What is the CULR?

 How often do you publish your journal?

-We publish four to five submissions every cycle, and release the CULR twice a year: once in the fall and once in the spring.
+We publish three to four submissions every cycle, and release the CULR twice a year: once in the fall and once in the spring.

 How and what do you decide to publish?